-All program proposals intended to be approved and chaptered by the CCCCO require a Narrative containing elements as described in the PCAH or as clarified (for modified programs only) in CCCCO Memorandum AA 18-56 and subsequently published CCCCO memoranda.
+All program proposals intended to be approved and chaptered by the CCCCO require a Narrative containing elements as described in the PCAH or as clarified (for revised program proposals only) in CCCCO Memorandum AA 18-56 and subsequently published CCCCO memoranda.

-Narrative templates for all program types (degrees, credit certificates, proficiency awards, and noncredit certificates) are provided on the Curriculum Committee forms web page.
+Narrative templates for all program types (degrees, credit certificates, proficiency awards, and noncredit certificates) are provided on the Ventura College Curriculum Committee forms web page.

 Many of the free-form data fields in the CourseLeaf CIM program form correspond directly to elements required in the Narrative.
-The Narrative (not CIM!) is therefore often the best place to begin working on a program proposal (except that for new programs, the originator should start with the New Program forms instead, as described in the subsection titled New Program Development and Approval Procedure above).
+The Narrative (not the CMS) is therefore often the best place to begin working on a program proposal (except that for new programs, the originator should start with the New Program forms instead, as described in the subsection titled New Program Development and Approval Procedure above).
 For transfer degrees, the TMC should be completed before documenting the program requirements in the Narrative.
 Some elements of the general narrative are not required, depending on the program type and goals, and whether it is a new or revision proposal.
 To the extent that the PCAH does not require preparation of a Narrative element for a certain program, the program originator may simply enter "(Not required)" for the corresponding data field(s) in the CIM program form.

-Proficiency awards (PAs) do not require CCCCO approval and chaptering; however, Curriculum Committee may, at its discretion, still require the host department to prepare a narrative-like document so that key information about the PA may be provided to DTRW-I and BOT; the latter must approve PAs and all other new programs (as well as all program inactivations).
+Proficiency awards (PAs) do not require CCCCO approval and chaptering; however, Curriculum Committee may, at its discretion, still require the host department to prepare a narrative-like document so that key information about the PA may be provided to DTRW-I and BOT.
+The BOT must approve PAs, all other new programs, and program inactivations.

 If, as recommended, a program originator completes the narrative before beginning data entry activities in CIM, the originator may simply copy-and-paste the requested information from the narrative directly to the corresponding field in CIM.
 The only exception is that tables from the narrative (such as requirements lists, TMCs, study plans, enrollment projections, etc.), whether text-based or graphical, will not paste successfully into the CIM program form.
 It is therefore necessary to reconstruct these manually in CIM using CIM's built-in table construction and formatting tools.
-Also, the originator should paste an electronic copy of the complete Narrative document into the Program Goals and Objectives section of the CIM program outline.
+Also, the originator should paste an electronic copy of the complete Narrative document (in Word format) into the Program Goals and Objectives section of the CIM program outline.
 Copies of the new program forms (CP-3 and CP-4 for credit programs, or NP-3 and NP-4 for noncredit programs) should also be uploaded there.

 Details concerning the information required in each section of the Narrative and the specific Narrative sections required for each type of degree proposal will be addressed in the applicable subsections of the Technical Review and Style Guide for CMS Data Fields section.
-A summary table of recommended correlations between CIM data fields and the Narrative items, ordered by the location of the CIM data field in the program outline data entry form, is provided below.
+A summary of recommended correlations between CIM data fields and the Narrative items is provided in the following tables.
+Each table contains the same information, but Table 2 is sorted according to the order in which CIM field names are laid out in the program outline, and Table 3 is sorted by the order in which items appear in the Narrative.